rodneyshupe/Cookbook/Recipes/Entrees/Pork/BaconWrappedPorkRoastWithPeachSauce.rst

    250 degrees.
 Line rimmed baking sheet with aluminum foil and spray with vegetable oil spray.
 Unwrap roast and pat dry with paper towels.
 Sprinkle with herbes de Provence and 1 teaspoon pepper.
-4. Arrange bacon slices on cutting board parallel to counter’s edge, overlapping them slightly to match length of roast.
+4. Arrange bacon slices on cutting board parallel to counter's edge, overlapping them slightly to match length of roast.
 Place roast in center of bacon, perpendicular to slices.
 Bring ends of bacon up and around sides of roast, overlapping ends of slices as needed.